anuragranj/back2future.pytorch/README.md

 ## Requirements
 - Runs and tested on [Pytorch 0.3.1](https://pytorch.org/get-started/previous-versions/), it should be compatible with higher versions with little/no modifications.
-- Correlation package can be installed using
+- Correlation package is taken from [NVIDIA/flownet2-pytorch](https://github.com/NVIDIA/flownet2-pytorch/) and it can be installed using
 ```bash
 cd correlation_package
 bash make.sh